Rain Barrels: A Simple Way to Save Water and Money

 Sure, some people put bricks in toilet tanks and use other unorthodox techniques to save water and money.
 But there’s another way to reduce the amount of water you pay for: Catch the free stuff using rain barrels.

-And in some areas, you can actually get paid to install rain barrels, in addition to the savings you’ll see on your water bill.
+If you’re tired of water bills that seem to get larger and larger, you might be ready to install a rain barrel outside your house.
+Plus, in some areas, you can actually get paid to install rain barrels, in addition to the savings you’ll see on your water bill.

 Curious about how to use all this season’s rain and snow to your advantage?
 Here’s a look at how rain barrels work, and the potential savings.